Aftaputra/Microscope-OF/apidocs/dev/python.md

 ## Python environment, build, and dependencies

 As of `v3` we specify dependencies in `pyproject.toml`.
 These are not currently frozen due to difficulties matching versions on different platforms.
-On Raspberry Pi, it's best to specify `--only-binary=:all:` to ensure libraries like `numpy` and `scipy` are not compiled from source (which takes many hours, and/or fails).
+On Raspberry Pi, it's best to specify `--only-binary=:all:` when installing packages, to ensure libraries like `numpy` and `scipy` are not compiled from source (which takes many hours, and/or fails).
 Pinning dependencies with `requirements.txt` and/or `requirements.in` may happen in the future.